nerves-project/toolchains/nerves_toolchain_ctng/README.md

 easy way to decide which toolchain you need is the following:

   * Raspberry Pi Model A+, B, or B+ - `armv6-rpi-linux-gnueabi`
-  * Raspberry Pi 2, BBB, and most other ARM boards - `arm-unknown-linux-gnueabihf`
+  * Raspberry Pi 2, BBB, and most other ARM boards - `arm-nerves-linux-gnueabihf`

 The `host OS` and `host architecture` describe your system.
 If you're running on a Mac, this is `Darwin-x86_64`.